Vegan Blueberry Muffins (Updated)

 Fluffy Blueberry Muffins

-I used apple cider vinegar this time and did not get any aftertaste or smell from the vinegar.
+I used apple cider vinegar this time and got no aftertaste or smell from the vinegar.
 I personally feel that white vinegar has an aftertaste and smell.

-I have made this vegan blueberry recipe a couple of times with a lot of variations in using different flavors and ingredients and yet the recipe yields perfect muffins each and every time.
-I have used lemon zest, orange zest, orange juice, rice milk, almond milk for flavorings and for the liquid portion.
+I have made this vegan blueberry recipe a couple of times with many variations in using different flavors and ingredients, yet the recipe yields perfect muffins every time.
+I have used lemon zest, orange zest, orange juice, rice milk, and almond milk for flavorings and the liquid portion.
 I prefer these eggless blueberry muffins with orange flavoring the most.

 I have always loved the combination of blueberry and orange.
 This orange blueberry bread is another best example of how lovely this combination is.